 The Company reviews the carrying values of its intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group might not be recoverable.
 Assets are grouped at the lowest level for which identifiable cash flows are largely independent when testing for, and measuring for, impairment.
 In performing its review for recoverability, the Company estimates the future cash flows expected to result from the use of the asset or asset group and its eventual disposition.
-If the sum of the expected undiscounted future cash flows is less than the carrying amount of the asset or asset group amount of the asset or asset group over the fair value calculated using discounted expected future cash flows.
+If the sum of the expected undiscounted future cash flows is less than the carrying amount of the asset or asset group, an impairment loss is recognized in the consolidated statements of operations.
+Measurement of the impairment loss is based on the excess of the carrying amount of the asset or asset group over the fair value calculated using discounted expected future cash flows.

-As a result of declining performance of the Company's CBD business during the year ended December 31, 2021, an impairment test was performed for iA CBD's long-lived assets as of December 31, 2021.
+As a result of declining performance of GMNV during the year ended December 31, 2022, an impairment test was performed for GMNV's long-lived assets as of December 31, 2022.
 The Company calculated the fair value of the asset group using the income approach, which estimates the present value of future cash flows based on management's forecast of revenue growth and operating margins.
-If the sum of the expected undiscounted future cash flows is less than the carrying amount of the asset group, an impairment loss is recognized in the consolidated statements of operations.
+If the sum of the expected undiscounted future cash flows is less than the carrying amount of the asset or asset group, an impairment loss is recognized in the consolidated statements of operations.
 Measurement of the impairment loss is based on the excess of the carrying amount of the asset or asset group over the fair value calculated using discounted expected future cash flows.
-The Company concluded that the carrying amount of the long-lived assets exceeded the imputed fair value and recorded an impairment loss of \$5.5 million for the year ended December 31, 2021 (December 31, 2020-\$4.1 million) and impairment loss of \$5.2 million has been allocated to intangible assets.
+The Company concluded that the carrying amount of the long-lived assets exceeded the fair value and recorded an impairment loss of \$29.9 million for the year ended December 31, 2022, of which\$24.1 million has been allocated to intangible assets.